krixstin/City-Weather-web-app/README.md

-# CityWeather
+# TEMPCA: CityWeather

-Personal Project

-Utilizing API, JavaScript & JSON, the project enables users to enter their city to see a display of max/min/current temperate and humidity
+Utilizing APIs, Javascript & JSON, the project enables users to enter their city to see a display of max/min/current temperate and humidity

 API used: OpenWeather